 10A-10B.
-Structure and Concepts of Elementary Mathematics (3) I, II
+Structure and Concepts of Elementary Mathematics (3) I, II fication on a Mathematics Education Placement Test is prerequisite to 10B.

-Open only to students working toward a teaching credential in elementary
+Open only to students working toward a teaching credential in elementary education.

 Prerequisites: High school algebra and geometry.
-Mathematics 10A is prerequisite
+Mathematics 10A or quali-